kadena-io/pact/docs/pact-properties.md

 ### Universal and existential quantification

-In examples like `(row-enforced 'accounts 'ks key)` or `(row-write 'accounts key)` above, we've so far only referred to function arguments by the use of the variable named `key`.
+In examples like `(row-enforced 'accounts 'ks key)` or `(row-written 'accounts key)` above, we've so far only referred to function arguments by the use of the variable named `key`.
 But what if we wanted to talk about all possible rows that will be written, if function doesn't simply update a single row keyed by an input to the function?